carlosfrias/apigee-hybrid-workspace/README.md

 with the name and path of your file.

 ## Toolkit Capabilities
-This toolkit can has the following capabilities:
+This toolkit has the following capabilities:
 | Playbook | Capability |
 | -------- | ---------- |
 | apigee-hybrid-installation.yml | Create a GCP project; configure and install Apigee hybrid using either small, medium or large overrides.yml templates |